ljwagerfield/crdt/README.md

 ### What is a CvRDT?

-CvRDTs are objects which can be ordered into a *join-semilattice*, where causal ordering is guaranteed by ensuring objects are updated *monotonically* and concurrent writes produce a branch.
+CvRDTs are objects which can be ordered into a *join-semilattice*, where causal ordering is guaranteed by ensuring objects are updated *monotonically* and concurrent non-idempotent writes produce a branch.

 A join-semilattice can be thought of as an inverted rooted tree; a tree whereby any node may have multiple parents, but ultimately converge to a single leaf or *'least upper bound'* (LUB for short).
 This contrasts a meet-semilattice, which can be thought of as a regular rooted tree, where the root is the *greatest lower bound*.